leoncoolmoon/html-css-javascript-games/README.md

 30. **Guess Number Game**: Guess a 4-digit number with A for right position and B for right number.
 Only eight chances.
 A good game for logical thinking.🧠🤖
 31. **Air Hockey Game**: A ping-pong like game with two players. control with mouse or keyboard or multi-touch screen.
 Play with your friends in this classic game. 🏀🏑
 32. **24 Point Poker Game**: A classic 24 point poker game.
 Get four random cards to start.
 Use Add or Subtract or Multiply or Divide to calculate 24. 🎲🃏
+33. **Snakes and ladders**: A Classic Board Game Experience Enjoy the timeless family favorite where luck meets strategy!
+Roll the dice, climb the ladders to race ahead, but watch out for slippery snakes that might send you sliding back. 🎲🐍🪜
-33. **Helicopter Game**: A simple helicopter shooting game.
+34. **Helicopter Game**: A simple helicopter shooting game.
 Control your helicopter to avoid obstacles and shoot enemies. (still under developing) 🚁💥
-34. **Rubik's Cube Game**: A virtual Rubik's cube game that lets you solve the classic puzzle in 3D.
+35. **Rubik's Cube Game**: A virtual Rubik's cube game that lets you solve the classic puzzle in 3D.
 Rotate and twist to align all colors on each face. (still under developing) 🎲🧩

 ## License